Juniperus bermudiana: Uses and history

 After Bermuda's economy became wholly devoted to maritime activities, farmland was quickly reforested to provide timber for shipbuilding.
 Families conserved cedar on their land jealously as a scarce and highly valued resource which would appreciate over decades as the trees grew.
 For many generations, the British Government and its local functionaries, and many visitors, bemoaned the failure of Bermudians to fell the forest and return to farming, which was generally perceived as idleness.
 On the relationship between the islanders and the cedar, Purser Richard Otter of the Royal Navy observed in a 1828 publication:

+Following the 1783 independence of the continental colonies that formed the United States of America, and barriers raised in the 1820s by the new republic to trade by British vessels, as well as global changes in the shipping industry (particularly the move from wooden sailing vessels to metal steamers) resulted in the protracted withering away of Bermudians' maritime trades and ship building during the 19th Century, though also increasing the demand for locally sourced firewood.

 Many historic homes in Bermuda feature interior woodwork and furnishings made from Bermuda cedar.
 Examples of these homes include the Mayflower House, Camden House, Tucker House, and Verdmont House, the latter of which, according to the Bermuda National Trust, contains the colony's finest collection of antique Bermuda cedar furnishings.
 Because it is now both scarce, and expensive, and it is featured in many grand homes, its scent has come to be associated with wealth.

 The Bermuda hedge fund Juniperus Capital is named after this species.